Phnom Tamao Wildlife Rescue Centre

 Think things you probably wouldn\'t do on your own ...

-Pick up from 7:00am daily – Enjoy the new dawn and discover Cambodia as it really is!
-An “All Inclusive”expedition with professional guides exploring the unspoiled country side around Phnom Penh!
+To enjoy the new dawn and discover Cambodia as it really is!
+An “All Inclusive”expedition with professional guides exploring the unspoiled countryside around Phnom Penh City.
 See breathtaking landscape while going through back country roads.
 Crossing the forest, unusual bridges and streams, visit small colorful villages and have a first hand experience with the local people.
-See their life in their typical home. this tour INCLUDES a local style lunch served by the Tonlé Bati Lakeside where we also explore Angkorian-Era temples.
-After lunch the tour continues to the Phnom Tamao Wildlife Sanctuarywhere homes are given to animals confiscated from illegal traffickers or saved from poachers.
-Back home, visit the Killing Fields (audio tour)*.
-5:30pm, return to Phnom Penh.
+See their life in their typical home.

 - Meals not mentioned as itinerary